-E. Coli Monitoring at Columbia Gorge Recreation Sites
+E. Coli Monitoring at Columbia River Recreation Sites

-Riverkeeper conducts weekly monitoring for bacterial contamination at five popular recreation sites in the Columbia Gorge.
-With these tests we are supporting the City of Hood River in monitoring the effectiveness of their wastewater treatment plant.
-Water samples are collected weekly from the Hood River at Tucker Bridge, and from the mainstem Columbia at the Waterfront Park Swim Beach, the Event Site, the Outer Hook and the Inner Hook.
+Riverkeeper conducts monitoring for bacterial contamination at popular recreation sites along the Columbia River.
+Most sites are monitored on a monthly or twice monthly basis.
+In addition, water samples are collected weekly from the Hood River, and from the mainstem Columbia at the Hood River Waterfront Park Swim Beach, the Event Site, the Outer Hook and the Inner Hook.
 E.coli is naturally found in the intestines of warm-blooded animals, but its presence in river indicates fecal contamination.

 What is E.coli?